shanebell/thundr-contrib-csv/README.md

 thundr-pegdown
 =================

-A thundr module for rendering [Markdown](http://daringfireball.net/projects/markdown/) using [pegdown](https://github.com/sirthias/pegdown).
+A thundr module for easing working with CSVs.

+This module provides facilities for input and output of csv files through controllers.

+## Controller Binding

+When posting multipart data containing a text/csv part, this module will handle automatically binding the following types.
+Note that the variable name must match the uploaded form field name.

+    public View post1(List<String[]> data){ ... }
+    public View post2(CsvReader data){ ... }
+    public View post2(List<MyJavaBean> data){ ... }

+In the case of the third variation, this will only work on javabean properties (and you require a default or no-args ctor).
+The uploaded csv also must have a header row where the column names match the bean properties to set.

+When posting data as a csv which is not multipart, but has a mime type of text/csv, the above bindings will also work.

+## Views

+This module also provides the CsvView and CsvViewResolver, which will result in a csv file being received by the caller.
+You create a
+CsvView by invoking one of the static factory methods, which allow you to supply the row data in a variety of structures.

+    public CsvView get(){ ... return CsvView.fromArrays(rows) }
+    public CsvView get(){ ... return CsvView.fromLists(rows) }

+## Getting it going

-Include the thundr-pegdown dependency using maven or your favourite dependency management tool.
+Include the thundr-csv dependency using maven or your favourite dependency management tool.

     <dependency>
   		<groupId>com.threewks.thundr</groupId>
-			<artifactId>thundr-pegdown</artifactId>
+			<artifactId>thundr-csv</artifactId>
 			<version>0.9.11</version>
 			<scope>compile</scope>
 		</dependency>

-After including the thundr-pegdown module in your modules.properties
+After including the thundr-csv module in your modules.properties

-    com.threewks.thundr.pegdown=

-You can return PegdownView from controller methods which will render the supplied markdown:

-    public PegdownView get(){
-        return new PegdownView(markdownString);
-    }
+    com.threewks.thundr.csv=

+You can now use the CsvView and any of the controller bindings.